akobr/strong-beaver/README.md

   * **Rest** - The generic service for sending and processing REST requests.
   * *Transfer* - Download or upload files in the background. *Implementation is planned for next phase.*
 * *Notifications*
-  * *We are planning to integrate a system, local and push notifications into the framework.*
+  * *We are planning to integrate a system, local and push notifications into the library.*
 * **Permissions** - Manage permission on any platform.
 * *Progress* - Generic way how to show progress of any background operation on UI. *Implementation is planned for next phase.*
 * **Reflection** - Simple service for runtime object creation (object/type instantiation).